getcft/aws-serverless-cf-template/README.md

 # aws-serverless-cfn-template

-Copyright (c) 2018 Author Phil Chen All rights reserved.
+Copyright (c) 2018 Phil Chen All rights reserved.
 This work is licensed under the terms of the MIT license.

 Serverless AWS CloudFormation template leveraging Lambda and API Gateway